 A Free Trade Agreement between the EU and the US may influence existing rules of the labour markets in the EU, albeit to a limited extent.
-For example, an FTA is unlikely to lead to an unratification of ILO conventions, with the EU having ratified more core ILO conventions than the US.
+The FTA however, is unlikely to lead to an unratification of ILO conventions and is neither likely to significantly influence existing EU regulations, in particular because the EU aims to introduce high level provisions in the FTA in order to increase labour standards.
+With regard to the ILO core labour conventions, the EU ratified all core conventions whereas the US only ratified two conventions.
 These conventions set amongst others the framework for the fundamental principles of rights at work.
-It furthermore is unlikely to significantly influence existing EU regulations, as they have undergone a significant and long-standing process before being approved and adopted by all Member States.
-These regulations play an important role in determining the foundations for safety, equality, anti-discrimination and other working conditions.
+EU regulations moreover, play an important role in determining the foundations for safety, equality, anti-discrimination and other working conditions.
+They have undergone a significant and long-standing process before being approved and adopted by all Member States and are therefore unlikely to be overthrown by the FTA.